 End Cretaceous, 66 million years ago, 76% of all species lost – Ammonite 15 cm length

 The delicate leafy sutures decorating this shell represent some advanced engineering, providing the fortification the squid-like ammonite required to withstand the pressure of deep dives in pursuit of its prey.
 Dinosaurs may have ruled the land during the Cretaceous period but the oceans belonged to the ammonites.
 But volcanic activity and climate change already placed the ammonites under stress.
 The asteroid impact that ended the dinosaurs’ reign provided the final blow.
-Only a few dwindling species of ammonites survived.
+Only a few dwindling species of ammonites survived this period of mass extinctions.
 Today, the ammonites’ oldest surviving relative is the nautilus.
 Will it survive the sixth great extinction?

 Viviane Richter is a freelance science writer based in Melbourne.

 Read science facts, not fiction...